Go interfaces are not inheritance

 Overview

-Beginners may commit the following errors:
+Beginners may encounter the following errors:

 1package main